jackfirth/predicates/README.md

 ; -> '(2 3 "baz")
 ```

-Predicates can be constructed for comparisons
+Predicates can be created to compare things

 ```racket
 (filter (<?
 5) '(3 4 5 6 7))